Story and photos by Manos Angelakis

 Everyone had their favorite city.

 I thought of Paris, the City of Lights… the temple of the two hautes that attract visitors from all over the world, couture and cuisine; I believe it’s one of the world's most memorable cities.
-I have very fond memories of mornings at the Louvre, afternoons at Le Mistral bookstore (nowadays Shakespeare & Company), evenings at La Coupole or Chez Popoff’s, and sunrises struggling to my room at the run-down rooming house at 9 Rue Gît-le-Coeur (nowadays the Relais Hotel du Vieux Paris) from nights of revelry.
+I have very fond memories of mornings at the Louvre, afternoons at Le Mistral bookstore (nowadays Shakespeare & Company), evenings at La Coupole or Chez Popoff’s, and sunrises struggling to my room at the run-down rooming house at 9 Rue Gît-le-Coeur (nowadays refurbished and upgraded and called the Relais Hotel du Vieux Paris) from nights of revelry.
 On my desk, an ashtray in the shape of a top hat keeps my memories of the Lido Cabaret alive, and still almost 60-years later, I sometimes think of Max(ine) my Parisian love, who was a dancer at the Folies Bergère.

 Vienna came up too, the world capital of classical music.
 Great conductors, famous divas and temperamental tenors keep grand opera grand at the Wiener Staatsoper as nowhere else; Mozart, Strauss and Lehár operas and operettas are still performed at the Volksoper to full houses, standing room only; the Musikverein showcases great concerts including the annual New Year's Gala which is telecast worldwide.
 And at the Café Sacher, the original Sacher Torte is still served with coffee, as well as Apricot Palatschinken with lots of schlag i.e. whipped cream.